 Imagine planning a romantic evening for you and your lover.
-Your night’s events begin at a dimly lit table, maybe the low hum of Marvin or Barry in the background, and a light meal with cheeses, oysters, chocolate dipped fruits, and a sparkling wine.
+Your night’s events begin at a dimly lit table, maybe the low hum of Marvin or Barry in the background, and a light meal with cheeses, oysters, chocolate-dipped fruits, and sparkling wine.
 Well, have you ever thought about adding Shark Fin Soup to the menu?

 Yes… Shark Fin Soup.
 It’s up there with seal genitals, reindeer velvet, and rhino horn- all aphrodisiacs touted by Asian herbalist shops.

-So, despite the hype, I ask to consider sticking to the oysters, chocolate-dipped fruit, and sparkling wine you originally planned.
-I think Marvin and Barry may help more than a plate of endangered fin.
+So, despite the hype, I ask you to consider sticking to the oysters, chocolate-dipped fruit, and sparkling wine you originally planned.
+I think Marvin and Barry may help more than a plate of a shark-endangering fin.

 And if you’re ready to explore sone exotic – and effective – aphrodisiacs, take a look at our list of Foods of Love for effective aphrodisiac ingredients like absinthe, goji berry and horny goat weed.

 - Heirloom Tomato Gazpacho – a vegan soup for summer - September 5, 2022

 - Cacao Aphrodisiac: discover the sexual benefits of cocoa - January 21, 2022

 - Easy Meatless Lasagna Recipe with Tofu - October 11, 2021

 Don't miss out on a thing!
 Get news, deals & more!